Norman Whiteside: International career

 Whiteside broke Pelé's record as the youngest player to appear in a World Cup, when he debuted for Northern Ireland aged 17 years and 41 days at the 1982 World Cup in Spain.
 When selected for the World Cup squad by manager Billy Bingham, he had played just two competitive games at club level.
 The opening game against Yugoslavia at the La Romareda in Zaragoza on 17 June was his international debut; he received a yellow card in the second half for a challenge on Nenad Stojković, and the game finished goalless.
 Five days later he helped his side to a 1–1 draw with Honduras, which was a disappointment, and many believed had doomed Northern Ireland's chances of advancing in the competition.
 They needed a win against hosts Spain in the third and final group game at the Mestalla Stadium in Valencia.
 They faced a partisan atmosphere with a mostly Spanish crowd and a Spanish speaking referee in Héctor Ortiz who was unwilling to punish dirty play from the Spanish players.
 However a mistake from goalkeeper Luis Arconada gifted Gerry Armstrong the only goal of the game, and despite having Mal Donaghy sent off on 60 minutes, Northern Ireland went on to record a 1–0 win.
 Whiteside played at left-midfielder for the 2–2 draw with Austria at the Vicente Calderón Stadium.
 A win against France would take them into the semi-finals, however a French team inspired by Michel Platini won 4–1 and therefore eliminated Northern Ireland from the competition.

 He featured in qualifying for UEFA Euro 1984.
 They won their final group game 1–0 over West Germany, Whiteside managing to get the better of one of the world's best man-markers in Karlheinz Förster.
 However the Germans secured the only qualification place in the group in their final match of the group with a late winner over Albania.

-Whiteside helped Northern Ireland win the 100th and last edition of the British Home Championship in 1983–84.
+Whiteside helped Northern Ireland win the centenary, and last, edition of the British Home Championship in 1983–84.

-Northern Ireland won qualification to the World Cup for a second successive tournament with a goalless draw with England in their final group game; Whiteside scored three goals during the qualification process, with his strike again Romania at Windsor Park proving to be crucial as they ended up qualifying at the Romanian's expense.
+Northern Ireland won qualification to the World Cup for a second successive tournament with a goalless draw with England in their final group game; Whiteside scored three goals during the qualification process, with his strike again Romania at Windsor Park proving to be crucial as they ended up qualifying at the Romanians' expense.
 At the 1986 FIFA World Cup finals in Mexico, he scored with a deflected free-kick in the 1–1 draw against Algeria at the Estadio Tres de Marzo.
 They were beaten in their other two group games, losing 2–1 to Spain and 3–0 to Brazil.
 Whiteside won a total of 38 caps and scored nine times in eight years playing for Northern Ireland.